AlexSandilands/Sublime/README.md

 - Go back to where the git folder is and copy edited theme into packages:

-$ cp Default.sublime-theme ~/config/sublime-text-2/Packages/Theme\ -\ Default/
+$ cp Theme/Default.sublime-theme ~/config/sublime-text-2/Packages/Theme\ -\ Default/

 Key Bindings and User Settings: